ethanreddick/tax-prep-tracker/README.md

 ## Windows

-1. Download the Windows_Setup folder.
+1. Download both files in the Windows_Setup folder to the same location.
-2. Open the folder and double-click on 'install.bat'
+2. Double-click on 'install.bat'.